symbol/sdk-java/README.md

 ## Contributing

-This project is developed and maintained by NEM Foundation.

 Contributions are welcome and appreciated.
 Check [CONTRIBUTING](CONTRIBUTING.md) for information on how to contribute.

 You can also find useful notes for developers under our documentation [guidelines][guidelines] section.

 ## License